 You may see other words used for compassion.
 These synonyms may imply similar positive emotions, but their definitions are slightly different.
 They include:

-- Benevolence: disposition to do good, acts of kindness
+- Benevolence: the disposition to do good, acts of kindness

 - Empathy: sensitivity or awareness of another’s feelings, experiences, or thoughts